| Now I see it makes no fucking

 But here I have something more to lose, because I am a Russian writer,

-by the praise of the underground, the attention of underground Moscow,
+the praise of the underground, the attention of underground Moscow, of

-of artistic Russia, where a poet is not what a poet is in New York.
+artistic Russia, where a poet is not what a poet is in New York.
+From

-honor there.
-Here a poet is shit, which is why even Joseph
+there.
+Here a poet is shit, which is why even Joseph Brodsky

-world, though he had not succumbed to the system of the other.
-I
+of this world, though he had not succumbed to the system of the other.

 he had tens of thousands of admirers, he would have been received with